YouTube player

 The table below lists the relative temperature, precipitation, cloudiness and crowds during the calendar months.

-It is possible to hike Kilimanjaro year round, however it is best to climb when there is a lower possibility of precipitation.
+It is possible to hike Kilimanjaro year round, however it is best to go when there is a lower possibility of precipitation.
 The dry seasons are from the beginning of December through the beginning of March, and then from late June through the end of October.
-These are considered to be the best times to go in terms of weather, and correspondingly are the busiest months (high season).
+These are considered to be the best months to go in terms of weather, and correspondingly are the busiest times (high season).

 Our group climbs are scheduled to correspond with the dry seasons.

-• 🌧️Short Rainy Season (beginning of November to the beginning of December): Afternoon rains are common, but skies are clear in mornings and evenings.
+November weather can be unpredictable as the short rains make their appearance.
+Afternoon rains are common, but skies are generally clear in mornings and evenings.
 Despite the rain, this is not a terrible time to visit as precipitation tends to be mild and there are very few groups on the mountain at this time.
+If you care more about a solitary experience than having perfectly dry conditions, climbing in November is a good option.

-Note that the rains are unpredictable and may come early or extend beyond their typical time frames.
-It’s possible to experience mostly dry weather conditions during the rainy season, just as it’s possible to experience heavy rain during the dry season.
-You should be prepared for all scenarios on your visit.
+Note that the rains may come early or extend beyond their typical time frames.
+It’s possible to experience dry weather conditions during the rainy season, just as it’s possible to experience heavy rain during the dry season.
+Be prepared for all scenarios on your visit.

 Summiting During a Full Moon